 6:45 pm – 8:15 pm: TA undergraduate finance course

 8:30 pm – 10:00 pm: Team meeting at Fuqua

 10:00 pm – 11:00 pm: Work on homework

 Although it appears that James has been unbelievably busy, he says that “it was manageable and I viewed it as great preparation for the real world.”
 His cross-country season went well as his team returned to the NCAA Championships after a one-year hiatus.
 His indoor track was also successful as he ran several personal bests in the 3,000 meters and anchored Duke’s Distance Medley Relay to a third place finish at the ACC Championships.

 Cydney’s sentiments about being an athlete in the MMS program are similar to James’.
-She also had a busy schedule, balancing athletics and school while being an Admissions Ambassador for the program (you may have seen some of her posts on the MMS Facebook page).
+She also had a busy schedule, balancing athletics and school while being an Admissions Ambassador for the program.
 But she wouldn’t trade the opportunity to compete for one more year for anything else.
 Cydney had her best indoor track season thus far, contributing to the third place finish at the ACC Indoor Championships and winning her first ever ACC individual title in the 800 meter race.

 She claims that, “Duke track has been kicking butt and taking names.
 With a third place finish, we had the highest finish in school history at the ACC indoor track and field championships and have rewritten the record books across several events.”
 More recently, Cydney placed sixth in the 800 meters at NCAA indoor nationals garnering her third All-American title.
 She has also played an integral part of the distance medley relay (DMR) that represented Duke at nationals as well.

 Clearly, these student-athletes are looking to finish out their careers with a bang!